knowledgeboard/knowledgeboard.github.io/templates/blog.md

 dip switches seem to be inverted xD We'll see what we can do about it!
 It seems to be working now, we just have to find it's limitations!

+Fun physics meeting where everyone came out of it more confused than at the start xD

-An episode with A. and sleep!
+An episode of OnePace with A. and sleep!